seanmpuckett/sai/docs/Keywords.md

 	set cursor from db.Query 'select * from names' set cursor to db.Query('select * from names')

-**From** is the encouraged form because it allows a more natural reading of source code, indicating that the identifier that follows will be used as a verb and returning a value.
+**From** is the encouraged form for **set** statements because it allows a more natural reading of source code.
+From indicates that the identifier that follows will be used as a verb and returning a value.

-When calling a function as a verb (the first thing on a source code line), **from** is not needed.
+Neither **From** nor parenthesis are not needed when the verb begins the line as in the `cursor.Close` statement below.

 	set cursor from db.Query 'select * from names' set records from cursor.FetchAll
 	cursor.Close

-If you use **from** in a continuing expression, close the parameter clause with a semicolon.
+If you wish to use **from** in a continuing expression, close the parameter clause with a semicolon (like you'd close a structural literal).
 The following two examples are equivalent.

     set @x to ~Math.sin($angle) * $magnitude
     set @x from ~Math.sin $angle; * $magnitude